frank-leitner/portswigger-websecurity-academy/directory_traversal/File_path_traversal,_validation_of_start_of_path/README.md

 The application checks that the path starts with the expected values, in this case the absolute path `/var/www/images`, so neither different absolute paths (`/etc/passwd`) nor relative paths (`../../../etc/passwd`) are possible.

 What the application lacks is any of the checks of the previous labs (not that they were ideal).
-So as long as the provided absolute path starts with the expected value, we can input any character sequence like backing out again with `../` until we reach the root.
+So as long as the provided absolute path starts with the expected value, we can input any character sequence like backing out again with `../` until we reach the root and can access `/etc/passwd` from there.

 ![request](img/request.png)